Idaho Mortgage and Refinance Rates

 If you’re looking for a mortgage in Idaho, consider these options:

 - Idaho FHA loans: If you have a lower credit score, a loan insured by the Federal Housing Administration (FHA) might be a better option.
-You can get an FHA loan with a credit score of 580 and a down payment of 3.5 percent.
+If you have a credit score of at least 580, you can make a down payment of only 3.5 percent with an FHA loan.

 - Idaho USDA loans: Since Idaho is largely a rural state, there are a lot of properties eligible for loans backed by the United States Department of Agriculture (USDA).
 Like VA loans, USDA loans don’t require a down payment.
 However, you’ll need to meet area-specific income requirements.